-Below, you'll find a link to a 14-minute audio meditation that I've made, to take you to the level of connection to breath and self that I want to invite you to.
-My aim is to give you an actual experience, because ultimately it's something to do, not read about: come to the breath with beginner's mind, as if you'd never been walked through conscious breathing before; experience the lived and felt act of dropping in fully to the place that's open to radical self-love—so that you might in fact drop in, drop down some more into deeper and subtler levels, and keep going deeper.
-I'll be offering a second meditation in a week that covers getting out of any self-recrimination (from the vague sense that somehow you're not doing it right to an acute bout of self-loathing).
+At the bottom of this post, you'll find a 20-ish-minute (19:29) audio meditation that I've made.
+Its purpose is to take you to the level of connection to breath and heart and self that you may not visit often, if ever.
+My aim is to give you an actual experience, because ultimately this something to do, not read about: come to the breath with beginner's mind, as if you'd never been walked through conscious breathing before; experience the lived and felt act of dropping in fully to the place that's open to radical self-love—so that you might in fact drop in, drop down some more into deeper and subtler levels, and keep going deeper.
+Scroll down to the end (just above bottom pics) for this plus a second heart meditation for getting out of any self-recrimination (from the vague sense that somehow you're not doing it right to an acute bout of self-loathing) (21:14).

-Here's the meditation link now in case you'd like to go directly there.
+Here's the first heart meditation meditation link now in case you'd like to go directly there.
 I invite you to follow that link when you're able and willing to drop in fully.
-To be precise, this will take 14 minutes and 12 seconds of your time.
-I can imagine having spoken the exact same words with so much silence woven in that it lasted 3 times that long.
-Use it as is just following the layering of instruction that often doesn't require you to stop what you're doing now as you take in the next thing to do.
+I can imagine having spoken the exact same words here with so much silence woven in that it lasted 3 times that long.
+Or with nothing but silence.
+So if you're drawn to tend your heart by coming very close to it and simply steeping in love, requiring nothing of yourself or the love (not that these are separate entities), then I invite you to do it once all the way through; let in all the reminders and instructions.
+Then you may want to do such a meditation more often with or without me to talk you through it.
+I invite you, even just once, to follow it as is through the layering of instruction.
 Gently stay with it.
 Flow along.
 Then you might take yourself through at your own pace, in your own way, once you hear how this version goes.
 This could be the stuff of a grand experiment.

 Are you willing to come closer to your breathing than you ever have before?
 Are you willing to meet your own heart?
 How are you willing to meet your heart?
 Are you willing to pause to consider what it could look like to tend your heart?
 Would you do that just to test what's possible, not knowing how it actually works and not requiring yourself to figure that out on the first try?